Note: Images taken prior to the CDC’s recommendation to wear masks in public.

 God, the creator of the universe, has called us to be part of his work to bring justice and kindness to his creation.
 What a joy and privilege!
 But the work ahead is challenging, too, and we’re grateful that God is with us.

 Lord, help us to embrace your calling for our lives with equal parts fervor, wisdom, and humility.

-Sign up to receive emails about issues affecting those in poverty and learn about easy actions you can take to advocate for the health and well-being of children around the world!
+Together, our voices are stronger!
+Sign up to receive weekly emails about easy actions you can take to advocate for the health and well-being of children around the world!

 Top photo: There are 65 children in the Itumbule Primary Bible Club — 26 of whom are sponsored.
 The Bible club is part of World Vision’s Transformed Church for Transformed Communities program.
-The children learn Bible verses, great songs about Jesus, and are encouraged to grow in faith and good character. © 2017 World Vision, Jon Warren
+The children learn Bible verses, great songs about Jesus, and are encouraged to grow in faith and good character. (© 2017 World Vision/photo by Jon Warren)